Taking a Spiritual Inventory

-Have you taken a spiritual inventory lately?
-A big part of such an inventory involves taking stock of your friendships, specifically your friendship with the world versus your friendship with God.
+A big part of a spiritual inventory involves taking stock of your friendships, specifically your friendship with the world versus your friendship with God.
 Asking the following questions helps evaluate if you are a friend of God or His enemy.

 - What do your values reveal about you?